Following these simple tips can save time and effort

 10. Provide the required information on the principal officers and board of directors.
 List the following information for the principal officers and board of directors:

-a) Names; b) Mailing addresses; c) Titles and Positions; d) Annual compensation
+a) Names; b) Mailing addresses; c) Titles and Positions; d) Annual compensation (annual compensation not requested on Form 1023)

 8. Don't forget to submit a copy of adopted by-laws, code of regulations or any other document that sets out the organization's rules of operation, but only if adopted.